goldinvo/goldinvo.github.io/README.md

 - both short-post and long-post posts should be named `YYYY-MM-DD-TITLE-MORETITLE.md`.
 The title and date properties from this file name are used in the website.

 ## Some tags (not really used, for now)
-crochet, knitting, tatting, bobbin-lace, weaving, cooking, misc
+crochet, knitting, tatting, bobbin-lace, weaving, sewing, cooking, misc